Jyseen1/Jyseen1/README.md

 ### 🔭 Currently building

-- **[repo-context-cli](https://github.com/Jyseen1)** — turn any codebase into a single, token-counted context file for LLMs. *(coming soon)*
 - Learning in public: implementing ML building blocks from scratch, documented for humans.

-> _Replace these with your real repos as you ship them — an honest "coming soon" beats a fake finished list._
+- First open-source tool dropping soon — a CLI that turns any codebase into a single, token-counted context file for LLMs.

 ---